Cosmographic constraints from late-time probes including fast radio bursts: Introduction

-In this work, motivated by the Hubble tension and recent indications of deviations from the standard cosmological model reported by the DESI collaboration, we explore two distinct approaches for estimating the Hubble parameter, $H(z)$, with the goal of reducing reliance on any specific cosmological model.
+In this work, motivated by the Hubble tension and recent indications of deviations from the standard cosmological model reported by the DESI collaboration, we explore a model-independent approach based on a kinematic model, also known as cosmography \citep{Gao:2014iva,gao2024measurement}.

-The first approach utilizes an artificial neural network (ANN), which is structured in layers that transform input signals into output signals.
-We employ the method developed by Wang et al. \cite{Wang:2019vxv}, known as the Reconstruct Function with ANN (\texttt{ReFANN}).
-Firstly, we reconstruct \( H(z) \) using \texttt{ReFANN}, trained with the cosmic chronometer (CC) dataset.
-This reconstruction will then be used to estimate the Hubble constant \( H_0 \) through a Markov chain Monte Carlo (MCMC) analysis based on the FRB data.
-Additionally, we compare the $H_0$ results obtained through reconstruction with those from type Ia supernovae (SNe) and baryon acoustic oscillations (BAO).

-The second model-independent approach employed in this work is the kinematic model, also known as cosmography \cite{Gao:2014iva,Gao:2023izj}.
 The only constraints applied to this method are the FLRW metric and the cosmological principle.
-Therefore, it is largely used to derive model-independent cosmological parameters \cite{Visser:2003vq,Gao:2014iva,Aviles:2016wel,gao2024measurement}.
+Therefore, it is largely used to derive model-independent cosmological parameters \citep{Visser:2003vq,Gao:2014iva,Aviles:2016wel,gao2024measurement}.
 In this method, only the evolution of the expansion from direct measurements of the kinematic parameters is considered, so we do not need to worry about the composition of the Universe.
 Moreover, this approach allows us to derive several cosmological parameters, such as the Hubble parameter $H_0$, deceleration parameter $q_0$, and jerk parameter $j_0$, among other contributions stemming from the high-order derivatives of the scale factor.
-In this context, our MCMC routine is used to estimate the cosmographic parameters $H_0$, $q_0$, and $j_0$ with FRB data.
-In this approach, the observables for FRB, SNe, BAO, and CC are expressed in terms of the cosmographic parameters.
+In this context, our MCMC routine is used to estimate the cosmographic parameters $H_0$, $q_0$, and $j_0$ with late-time observational probes.
+In this approach, the observables for FRB, BAO, SNe, and CC are expressed in terms of the cosmographic parameters.
 We then compare the constraints obtained from the FRB data with those derived from SNe, CC, and the latest results from the DESI collaboration.